0xPARC/0xparc-intro-book/src/cq.typ

 $L(x) (beta - F(x)) = 1 + Q_L(X) Z_n(X)$,
 and others like it, using the pairing trick.

+(This is an example of the method explained in @pair-verify-example.)

 The verifier already has access to KZG commitments
 $Com(L)$, $Com(F)$, $Com(Q_L)$, and $Com(Z_n)$,
 either because he can compute them himself ($Com(Z_n)$),